 Ink-Eyes, Servant of Oni (Regenerate – Black Creature)

-Whenever Ink-Eyes deals combat damage to your opponent, you can take a target creature card from that player’s graveyard onto the battlefield under your control.
+Whenever Ink-Eyes, Servant of Oni, deals combat damage to your opponent, you can take a target creature card from that player’s graveyard onto the battlefield under your control.
 This ability can end a game on its own.
 Even a single hit from Ink-Eyes is disruptive.
 Two hits can swing the game in your favor and massively buff your board state.

 Doing all this is only possible with Ink-Eyes’ extraordinary abilities, though.
 With regenerate, you can always protect Ink-Eyes from destruction and keep landing those devastating hits.
 Similarly, ninjutsu allows you to flash in Ink-Eyes when it’s least expected.